MicrosoftDocs/azure-dev-docs/articles/terraform/install-configure.md

 For more complex scenarios, you can persist the execution plan to a file.
 Later - or even from a different machine - you can apply that execution plan.

-If you use this feature, it is recommended that you read the article [Running Terraform in automation](https://learn.hashicorp.com/terraform/development/running-terraform-in-automation).
+If you use this feature, it'ss recommended that you read the article [Running Terraform in automation](https://learn.hashicorp.com/terraform/development/running-terraform-in-automation).

 The following steps illustrate the basic pattern: